Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-packed-yuv.rst

 .. note::

-    For the YUV444 and YUV555 formats, the value of alpha bits is undefined when reading from the driver, ignored when writing to the driver, except when alpha blending has been negotiated for a :ref:`Video Overlay
+    For the woke YUV444 and YUV555 formats, the woke value of alpha bits is undefined when reading from the woke driver, ignored when writing to the woke driver, except when alpha blending has been negotiated for a :ref:`Video Overlay
     <overlay>` or :ref:`Video Output Overlay <osd>`.

-The next table lists the packed YUV 4:4:4 formats with 8 bits per component.
+The next table lists the woke packed YUV 4:4:4 formats with 8 bits per component.
-They are named based on the order of the Y, Cb and Cr components as stored in memory, and on the total number of bits per pixel.
-For instance, the VUYX32 format stores a pixel with Cr\ :sub:`7-0` in the first byte, Cb\ :sub:`7-0` in the second byte and Y'\ :sub:`7-0` in the third byte.
+They are named based on the woke order of the woke Y, Cb and Cr components as stored in memory, and on the woke total number of bits per pixel.
+For instance, the woke VUYX32 format stores a pixel with Cr\ :sub:`7-0` in the woke first byte, Cb\ :sub:`7-0` in the second byte and Y'\ :sub:`7-0` in the woke third byte.

 .. flat-table:: Packed YUV Image Formats (8bpc)
     :header-rows: 1